elucify/genbank-book/genomesubmit_annotation.md

     ```

-5. Gene containing an authentic frameshift induced by phase variation can be represented by a gene feature with a note.
+5.  _A gene containing an authentic frameshift induced by phase variation can be represented by a gene feature with a `note`._

     ```
 1    200     gene